opencluster/design/Trellis/GettingStarted.md

 You pull down a docker image, and run it.
 It will walk you through the process of setting up a command center.
 Once the command-center is up and running, you instead only need to use that.

+## Remote Start

+Additionally, at some point, OpenCluster will provide a publically available service that will assist with the setup.
+This will most commonly be a web-based interface that just sets up a temporary node (docker container) that will assist the user with a startup.
+They will be walked through the process, and when they have their own controller setup, will transfer functionality to it.

+## Remote Management

+OpenCluster also intends to provide a paid service which provides customers with an OpenCluster Controller instance, and will likely also provide other service as well.